0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Too many times
 ```

 At this point, the protagonist wants to let go of the feelings that he has.
-However,

-- The narrator keeps trying to let go of the feelings he has over and over again
-- However, they keep coming back into his mind and ends up making him suffer over it.
-- Creates a vicious cycle that this album is known for
+However, they keep coming back to his mind in cycles over and over again, which keeps him in a loop of suffering.
+This alludes back to the vicious cycle of longing that is seen throughout the album.

 ```ad-quote
 title: **revisited** 2:1:5-8
 And the drugs you take are never enough (Oh, I)
 And the drugs you make are never enough (Oh, I) (*x2*)
 ```

+Up to this point, the protagonist would lean on their drug addiction to help them forget about their past.
+Howe

 - Starting the realize that regardless of how many drugs they take to forget their trauma and abuse, it keeps coming back to them
 - It is a lost cause to hide it, as he is about to reveal the truth